6 Things You Need To Know To Safely Compost Dog Poop At Home

 Heat is vital for the degradation process to start properly.
 Therefore, using a closed composter bin can be interesting, especially in cold climates.

 In addition, high temperatures are responsible for eliminating the aforementioned dog poop pathogens.
-So maintaining temperature is vital!
+Therefore, maintaining the right temperature is crucial.

 Discover: How To Compost Dog Poop In Your Balcony